 How to Make Chicken Fried Rice Blackstone

-- Preheat the griddle to high heat.
+- Preheat the griddle to medium-high heat (about 350°F if using an infrared thermometer).
 Cut bacon into bite-size pieces.
-Turn the flat top griddle down to medium heat, and add the bacon.
+Turn the flat top griddle down to medium heat and add the bacon.
 Cook until the bacon is about halfway done.

 - Add vegetables and onion to the bacon.
 Season with garlic powder.